 Why You Might Need A Tooth Extraction

-Hearing that you may need a tooth extraction can be scary, but if you are dealing with discomfort because of a problem tooth, a tooth extraction may be your only option for relief.
-Dr. Williams and his caring staff are ready to help you get rid of that problematic tooth and get you on the road to recovery.
+Hearing that you may need a tooth extraction can be scary, but if you are dealing with discomfort because of a problem tooth, tooth extraction may be your only option for relief.
+Dr. Williams and his caring team are ready to help you get rid of that problematic tooth and get you on the road to recovery.

 There are many reasons you might need a tooth extraction, including;

 - Severe dental decay;

 - A broken tooth that cannot be repaired;

 - Poorly positioned teeth or impacted teeth; and

 Getting a tooth extracted for any one of these reasons can help provide relief, improve your mood, and increase your overall health.
 Sound good?
 Now let’s talk about what’s involved in the process.

 The Process of Extracting A Tooth